flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 # Detect if sockets are installed correctly.

 Humans make mistakes.
 If wires are not connected properly, devices may malfunction, have a shorter lifespan, or cause issues.
-While this is rare, it would be useful to check the wiring of sockets in the house and uniformaly connect them according to standards.
+While this is rare, it would be useful to check the wiring of sockets in the house and uniformly connect them according to standards.

 You could buy a simple device/gadget that checks this, but cheap ones may not be very good.
 Especially if sockets miss ground.